hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-With the depreciation of the legacy date types, annotations such as `@Temporal` are also deprecated in 3.2.
+With the deprecation of the legacy date types, annotations such as `@Temporal` are also deprecated in 3.2.

 ### New Attributes in `@Column` Annotation